 How about public water supplies?

 Your rural property can be connected to a utility company or there could be a possibility to connect it to such facility.
 However, there might be difficult to gain access to the water since some utilities are privately owned by companies or by associations of landowners.
 Hooking up to their water utilities to get water on your off-grid property can be expensive, unless the owner from whom you are buying the land already has an agreement with them.
 Make sure the water shares are included in the purchase contract in order to know what amount of water is entitled to you.
-And you also have to think about the off-grid factor, because if you depend on others to supply you with water, you will have your hands tied when they are no longer able to provide you with the resource.
+You also have to think about the off-grid factor, because if you depend on others to supply you with water, you will have your hands tied when they are no longer able to provide you with the resource.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website: